rantirules/100JavaScriptProjectsChallenge/README.md

 "2 is even"

 ### Challenge 2
-from Angela Yu's The complete web development bootcampt from Udemy.
+from Angela Yu's The complete web development bootcamp from Udemy.
 Using the .length, .slice and .toUpperCase functions and string concatenation create a programme that automatically converts user input so that it always starts with a capital letter and rest are lower case letters.

+### Challenge 3
+from Angela Yu's The complete web development bootcamp from Udemy.
+Create a mini programme that slices the user's input to only give you the first 140 characters (I changed it to 280).
+Tell the user how many characters they have used up and what's left and outputs the sliced tweet.